 Your resume header should also include your “general” address.
 In the U.S., it has become standard to include just the town or city, state, and zip code.
-However, your full, physical street address is sensitive information, and you should omit it from your resume.
-Including your street address cause privacy issues and it could also open you to discrimination.
+Your full, physical street address is often considered sensitive information; you should omit it from your resume.
+Including your street address may cause privacy issues, and it could also open you to discrimination.

 If you are job searching in an attempt to move to a new geographic area, it is acceptable to include the city, state, and zip code of the place to which you intend to relocate.
 If you worry that this is misleading, you may wish to include the phrase “Relocating to City Name, State, Zip Code.”
 These key pieces of your address–your city, state, and zip code on your resume–can play an important role in an ATS search, so including the location you are moving to rather than the one you are moving from will be to your benefit.

 What if you are open to working remotely?
 Should this replace your physical address in your header?
 In most cases, “no” it shouldn’t replace this information.
 However, you could reinforce your remote work desire by including a line such as “open to remote work” in addition to your address within the resume header.

 How To Include Your Phone Number in Your Resume